jamie-brannan/hundred-days-swift/20__projectSixteen/d060__notes.md

     }
 }
 ```
 >There are our three properties, along with a basic initializer that just copies in the data it's given.
-Again, we need to use `self.` here because the parameters being passed in are the same name as our properties.
-I've added `import MapKit` to the file because that's where `MKAnnotation` and `CLLocationCoordinate2D` are defined.
+>* Again, we need to use `self.` here because _the parameters being passed in are the same name as our properties_.
+>* I've added `import MapKit` to the file because that's where `MKAnnotation` and `CLLocationCoordinate2D` are defined.
 >
 >With this custom subclass, we can create capital cities by passing in their name, coordinate and information – I'll be using the `info` property to hold one priceless (read: off-the-cuff, I sucked at geography) informational nugget about each city.
 You're welcome to do better!
 >